Michael H. Hart: Fermi paradox

 Hart is an advocate of the Rare Earth hypothesis; he proposed a very narrow habitable zone based on climate studies.
-He advocated for this hypothesis in the influential book which he co-edited, "Extraterrestrials: Where are They", in particular in the chapter he contributed to it "Atmospheric Evolution, the Drake Equation and DNA: Sparse Life in an Infinite Universe".
+He advocated for this hypothesis in the book which he co-edited, "Extraterrestrials: Where are They", in particular in the chapter he contributed to it "Atmospheric Evolution, the Drake Equation and DNA: Sparse Life in an Infinite Universe".

 The 100: A Ranking of the Most Influential Persons in History

 Hart's first book was The 100: A Ranking of the Most Influential Persons in History (1978), which has sold more than 500,000 copies and been translated into many languages.
 The first person on Hart's list was Muhammad, chosen over Jesus or Moses.
 Hart attributes this to the fact that Muhammad was "supremely successful" in both the religious and secular realms.
 He also accredits Muhammad for his role in the development of Islam, far more influential than Jesus' contribution to the development of Christianity.
 Hart claims that Paul the Apostle was more pivotal than Jesus to the growth of Christianity.